 When faced with complex customer issues, sales and customer service teams can collaborate to find innovative solutions that meet the customers’ needs and company goals.

-Both teams can utilize the MS Teams for customer service for real-time chat, voice, and video communication to seek information when faced with difficulties.
+They can utilize Microsoft Teams for customer service for real-time chat, voice, and video communication to seek information when faced with difficulties.

-Additionally, it would help if you implemented a knowledge base software for self-service options so that sales or customer service teams can easily access information and have it at their fingertips.
+Additionally, it would help if you implement knowledge base software for self-service options so that sales or customer service teams can easily access information and have it at their fingertips.

-Accessing MS Teams will enable them to troubleshoot issues, answer questions correctly, and suggest appropriate solutions to consumers.
+Using Microsoft Teams enables them to troubleshoot issues, answer questions correctly, and suggest appropriate solutions to consumers.

 The sales teams can provide customer service representatives with valuable insights into what customers prefer and their pain points.